gpantera/Gosh/GoshReports.md

 - Green: Done, checked in, and ready for testing by SQA
 - Black: Will not be implemented

+To set the color-coding label in trello, click on the pen icon in the top-right corner of a card.
+Pick {Edit Labels}, the first choice on the popup.
+Click to toggle the color you want.

 ## Displaying Status in Trello

 We use Trello kanban in a very lightweight way, spend little time at it.
 However, it is important.